MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/cside/cside-command-prompt.md

  Specifies the path and name of the text file in which to export the text strings, for example *C:\\translatestrings.txt*.
 This parameter is required.

 ### Remarks
  You can use this command for translating text strings in multilanguage setup of [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
-This command exports all text strings that are associated with objects, which includes text strings that are defined by for properties of the objects in all languages. <!--For more information, see [How to: Add Translated Strings By Importing and Exporting Multilanguage Files](How-to--Add-Translated-Strings-By-Importing-and-Exporting-Multilanguage-Files.md) and [Multilanguage Development](Multilanguage-Development.md). -->
+This command exports all text strings that are associated with objects, which includes text strings that are defined by for properties of the objects in all languages.
+For more information, see [How to: Add Translated Strings By Importing and Exporting Multilanguage Files in Dynamics NAV](https://docs.microsoft.com/dynamics-nav/how-to--add-translated-strings-by-importing-and-exporting-multilanguage-files).

 ### Example
  This example shows how to run the ExportTranslate command to export text strings from the *Demo Database BC* database to a .txt type file that has the path and file name *C:\\bctextstrings.txt*.